 Before researching this post, I could not have named a single Ecuadorian recipe.
 You don’t hear a lot about Ecuadorian cuisine.
 Ecuador has other claims to fame: it contains The Galapagos Islands which is one of the worlds best destinations for viewing wildlife; it’s got the equator running through it (hence the name Ecuador).
 Now that I’ve tried Llapingachos I think it’s definitely a claim to fame that the rest of the world should know about.

-Here’s the recipe for Ecuadorian Cheese and Potato Patties with Tomato Onion Avocado Salad.
-If you try this recipe please come back to leave a star rating and a comment.
-I’d love to know what you think!Print
+Here's the Llapingachos recipe.
+If you try this, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 Llapingachos: Ecuadorian Cheese and Potato Patties

-These sautéed cheese and potato patties are simple and scrumptious.
+Delicious 3-ingredient cheese and potato patties.
 They make a delicious vegetarian meal served with a fresh salad of tomato, avocado and red onions.
 Perfect for brunch, lunch or dinner. [gluten-free]

 - Prep Time: 30 mins